keajs/kea-docs/docs/meta/connect.md

 ## Connecting logics with a `key`

-If the logics you're connecting all share a [`key`](/docs/meta/key), you may convert the input to `conenct` to a function, which receives
+If the logics you're connecting all share a [`key`](/docs/meta/key), you may convert the input of `conenct` to a function, which receives
 `props` as its argument:

 ```ts